 This area is experiencing a revival with new mixed use development planned along Empire Blvd with new commercial offerings coming soon.

-Lena and Henry had made 191 Sullivan Place their home, making them the second owners since the property was built in 1925.
+For nearly 60 years, Lena and Henry made 191 Sullivan Place their home, becoming its second owners since 1925.

 She would continue operating her beauty salon, faithfully attend church and travel to far off places and experience other cultures.

-She even took up painting during her beloved sister’s battle with cancer to remind her of the beauty found in a life well lived.
+She even took up painting during her beloved sister’s battle with cancer to remind her of the beauty in life.

-Just 5 months shy of her 100th birthday in 2016, Lena wanted one last opportunity to root for the home team at the Barclays Center
+Just 5 months shy of her 100th birthday, Lena wanted one last opportunity to root for the home team.

 Only this time, heaven made sure both she and Henry had the best seats in the house.